Beginner Running Plan: 9 Ways From Zero To Runner Hero

 Having runs written down adds an accountability factor.
 Pencil it in like an appointment.

 Also, keep track of workouts by downloading a running or fitness app.
 Invest in a good fitness watch if you can to also see pace and distance.
 Keeping track of progress helps to see overall growth.

 3. Train Like A Pro Runner

 You don’t need to be a professional runner competition on the world’s stage to channel one.
 Training like a pro means having the mental grit, determination, and inner motivation to push through workouts—even when we don’t want to.

 Start by considering yourself an athlete now.
-Even if you are walking or taking walking breaks, you are moving and being active and increasing fitness.
+Even if you are walking or taking walking breaks, you are moving, being active, and increasing fitness.

 Even without following a specific plan, beginners should start running three times a week.
 Avoid running back-to-back days at first to avoid injuries like shin splints.